PicnicSupermarket/error-prone-support/error-prone-contrib/README.md

   concatenations.
 - A check which adds or removes the first `Locale` argument to `String.format` and similar calls as necessary.
-(For example, a format string containing only `%s` placeholders is local-insensitive unless any of the arguments is a `Formattable`, while `%f` placeholders _are_ locale-sensitive.)
+(For example, a format string containing only `%s` placeholders is locale-insensitive unless any of the arguments is a `Formattable`, while `%f` placeholders _are_ locale-sensitive.)
 - A check which replaces `String.replaceAll` with `String.replace` if the first argument is certainly not a regular expression.
 And if both arguments are